 After its founding in 1855, Sam and Elizabeth Colt created a community around manufacturing in Hartford, widely recognized as one of the birthplaces of the industrial revolution.
 Following the death of her husband, Elizabeth Colt became the first woman to lead a top five manufacturing company, one of the first to implement firewalls and developed an apprenticeship program that spawned the typewriter, the automobile and ultimately the airplane engine.

-In recent studies, the National Park Service has pointed to these benefits, highlighting over $12 billion dollars spent in 2011 in regions surrounding National Parks with more than 177,000 jobs supported by visitor spending nationally.
-A recent Connecticut Economic Resource Center study has also pointed to current development at Coltsville already accounting for more than 1,000 annual jobs in Connecticut and an economic impact of over $177 million along with the potential for 2,500 annual jobs and an economic impact of over $350 million through 2016, efforts that would be bolstered by the tourism and continued development associated with this designation.
+Coltsville not only preserves a crucial piece of Connecticut history, it also benefits the local and regional economy through economic development, tourism and job creation.
+Recent studies by the National Park Service point to over $12 billion dollars spent annually with more than 177,000 jobs created in regions surrounding National Parks.
+The Connecticut Economic Resource Center estimates that development at Coltsville already accounts for more than 1,000 jobs and an economic impact of over $177 million with the potential for 2,500 jobs and an economic impact of over $350 million as a result of tourism and continued development bolstered by park establishment.